During the Model African Union Bayreuth Conference 2021, the delegates will be able to discuss the following topics in one of the four Committees:

 Specialised Technical Committees (STCs) are thematic Committees and are answerable to the Executive Council.
 Each STC is composed of Member States’ ministers and senior officials responsible for sectors falling within their respective areas of competence.
 The STC on Education, Science and Technology works on elaborating, adopting and monitoring implementation of the African Continental Strategy for Education and the Continental Strategy for Technical and Vocational Education and Training; ensuring Member States provide education data to the African Observatory for Education and the African Observatory of Science, Technology and Innovation (AOSTI); establishing performance indicators for and receiving reports from relevant national, regional and continental agencies and institutions; monitoring implementation of the Science, Technology and Innovation Strategy for Africa (STISA 2024); engaging with Member States, international development partners and the African Diaspora to mobilise resources; overseeing the promotion, coordination and strengthening of programmes in response to the Sustainable Development Goals.

-Creating opportunities for the increasing high school graduates and young academics in the African labour market
+Strategies to foster opportunities for the increasing number of high school graduates and young academics in the African labour market